TomJHarvey/Computer-Generated-Jazz-Improvisation/README.md

 # Computer-Generated-Jazz-Improvisation

+This was created for my final year project and dissertation and university.

 Instructions for running program.

 JUCE must be installed to run this program.
 It can be downloaded at https://juce.com/get-juce.